This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 With an infant brain damage lawsuit, you have the opportunity to recover monetary damages to help your child.
 You can also seek punitive damages designed to punish the responsible parties.

-A successful infant brain damage lawsuit forces the defendant to take responsibility for malpractice, and it gives you the chance to get the money that will cover the ongoing costs of caring for your child.
+A successful infant brain damage lawsuit forces the defendant to take responsibility for malpractice, and it gives you a chance to get the money that will cover the ongoing costs of caring for your child.

 Get Matched with a Leading Birth Injury Attorney in Your Area